damurashov/microtojson/README.md

 To create an arbitrary value use `t_to_value` and pass the correctly formatted value as char array.

-`generate_json()` returns the length of the generated JSON or 0 in case of an error.
+`json_generate()` returns the length of the generated JSON text or 0 in case of an error.

 See `test_mtojson.c` for usage.